Configuring MegaSquirt-II™ (or MicroSquirt)

 MegaSquirt® and MicroSquirt® controllers are not for sale or use on pollution controlled vehicles.
 Check the laws that apply in your locality to determine if using a MegaSquirt® or MicroSquirt® controller is legal for your application.

-©2004, 2010 Bruce Bowling and Al Grippo and Lance Gardiner.
+©2004, 2011 Bruce Bowling and Al Grippo.
 All rights reserved.
 MegaSquirt® and MicroSquirt® are registered trademarks.
 This document is solely for the support of MegaSquirt® boards from Bowling and Grippo.